St Patrick's Church, Edinburgh: Parish

-On 6 August 1875, Hibernian F.C. was founded at the Catholic Institute, commonly known as St. Mary’s Street Halls, by St Patrick's Catholic Young Men Society (CYMS).
+On 6 August 1875, Hibernian F.C. was founded at the Catholic Institute, commonly known as St. Mary's Street Halls, by St Patrick's Catholic Young Men Society (CYMS).
 The parish priest Fr Edward Joseph Hannan and Michael Whelahan from the parish's CYMS decided to create the football club.
 On 17 March 2013 (St Patrick's Day), a plaque commemorating this founding of the club was presented to the church by the Hibernian Supporters Club.

-The church has two Sunday Masses; they are at 11:00am and 4:30pm on Sunday.
-The parish is part of a cluster with the nearby churches of the Sacred Heart, St Albert's, St Columba's, St Peter's and St Mark's.
+The church has three Sunday Masses; they are at 9:00am, 11:00am and 4:30pm on Sunday.